EDePasquale/DoubletDecon/README.md

 NEW!
 See our protocol on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.04.23.058156v1) for more description on how to use DoubletDecon.

+# Updates - Version 1.1.5 : May 27th, 2020 #
+  * Signed and notarized DoubletDeconUI app to help limit Gatekeeper issues with new MacOS
+  * NEW!
+Vignette in the Wiki portion of this repository for playing with DoubletDecon on real data
+  * Updated DESCRIPTION and Main_Doublet_Decon() function to improve the installation experience

 # Updates - Version 1.1.4 : January 6th, 2020 #
   * Fixed bug in Improved_Seurat_Pre_Process caused by an incorrect assumption that cell names were in the first column and not the column names in the Seurat expression object
   * Added new parameter to Main_Doublet_Decon to allow for manual override of the automatic cores detection used in the 'rescue' step.
 The default is set to -1, which triggers automatic detection and should replicate the existing experience.